markwylde/webcodeup/content/blog/2023/06/15/2125-stop-mocking-internal-logic.md

 External mocking brings multiple benefits to your testing strategy:

-1. **Realistic Environment**: Tests run in an environment that closely mirrors the production environment, leading to more meaningful and reliable results.
-It ensures that your application's interactions with the backend are tested under conditions that accurately simulate actual user experiences.
+1. **Realistic Environment**: Tests run in an environment that closely mirrors the production environment, resulting in more reliable results.
+This approach ensures that your application's interactions with the backend are tested under conditions that closely simulate actual user experiences.

-2. **Fewer False Positives**: By not making assumptions about your code's internal behavior, you're less likely to have tests that pass despite the presence of bugs.
-Instead, you are testing the actual outcomes, which helps identify potential bugs and discrepancies that might not surface with internal mocking.
+2. **Fewer False Positives**: Without making assumptions about your code's internal behavior, you're less likely to have tests that pass despite the presence of bugs.
+By testing the actual outcomes, you can better identify potential bugs and discrepancies that might be missed with internal mocking.

-3. **Better Coverage**: By testing against a server, you naturally cover more of your codebase with each test.
-This not only includes the API interactions themselves but also how your app handles different server responses and network conditions.
+3. **Better Coverage**: By testing against a server, you cover more of your codebase with each test.
+This includes not only the API interactions themselves, but also how your app handles various server responses and network conditions.

-4. **Flexibility**: With a dedicated server, you have full control over the conditions your tests face.
-You can simulate server errors, slow network conditions, different response formats, and other real-world situations to ensure your app handles them gracefully.
+4. **Flexibility**: A dedicated server gives you full control over the conditions your tests face.
+You can simulate server errors, slow network conditions, different response formats, and other real-world scenarios to ensure your app handles them well.

-5. **Test the Unexpected**: A significant benefit of external mocking is the ability to test unexpected or erroneous conditions.
-You can configure your server to return unusual status codes, malformed data, or unexpected delays to test your app's robustness and error handling capabilities.
+5. **Test the Unexpected**: External mocking allows you to test unexpected or erroneous conditions.
+You can configure your server to return unusual status codes, malformed data, or unexpected delays to test your app's resilience and error handling capabilities.

-6. **Isolation**: When using a mock server, your tests become independent of any external factors.
-They are not affected by downtime, changing data, or rate limits from your real servers or third-party APIs.
+6. **Isolation**: When using a mock server, your tests are independent of any external factors.
+They're not affected by real server or third-party API downtime, changing data, or rate limits.

 7. **Consistency**: A mock server provides a consistent environment for your tests.
-You can reliably reproduce the same conditions over multiple test runs, which is not always the case with real servers where data might change between requests.
+You can reliably reproduce the same conditions across multiple test runs, which isn't always the case with real servers where data can change between requests.

 8. **Safety**: Using a mock server eliminates the risk of accidentally performing destructive operations on your real server during tests.
-For instance, your tests might create, modify, or delete data, and doing so on your real server could have unwanted effects.
+For instance, your tests might create, modify, or delete data, which, if done on your real server, could have undesired effects.

 These benefits make external mocking an essential tool for comprehensive, effective, and safe testing.
-However, we must remember that like any other approach, external mocking is not a silver bullet and does have its own challenges and potential drawbacks.
+However, like any approach, external mocking has its own challenges and potential drawbacks.

 ## Potential Downsides of External Mocking

-While external mocking has significant benefits, it's also crucial to recognize potential drawbacks and understand when it may not be the best choice.
-Let's delve into some of these challenges:
+While external mocking offers significant benefits, it's crucial to recognize potential drawbacks and understand when it may not be the best choice.
+Here are some challenges:

 1. **Increased Complexity**: Setting up an external mock server for your tests can be more complex and time-consuming than using simple internal mocks.
-You'll need to maintain a separate test server, and depending on your application's specifics, this could add substantial overhead to your testing process.
+Maintaining a separate test server could add substantial overhead to your testing process, depending on your application's specifics.

-2. **Slower Tests**: When tests interact with a server, they can become slower due to the additional latency.
-This can lead to longer testing times, particularly in large-scale applications where thousands of tests might be running.
+2. **Slower Tests**: Tests interacting with a server can slow down due to additional latency, leading to longer testing times, especially in large-scale applications where thousands of tests might run.

-3. **Risk of Over Mocking**: When setting up a mock server, you might end up mocking more than necessary, creating an almost parallel development effort.
-Maintaining the mock server's behavior aligned with the actual server's behavior could also become a daunting task as your application grows.
+3. **Risk of Over Mocking**: When setting up a mock server, you might mock more than necessary, almost creating a parallel development

+ effort.
+Keeping the mock server's behavior aligned with the actual server's behavior could become a daunting task as your application grows.

-4. **Increased Surface for Errors**: The act of building and maintaining a mock server itself can introduce errors.
-If there's a discrepancy between the behaviors of the real server and the test server, tests might pass or fail incorrectly.
+4. **Increased Surface for Errors**: Building and maintaining a mock server can introduce errors.
+If a discrepancy arises between the behaviors of the real server and the test server, tests might pass or fail incorrectly.

-Despite these downsides, the external mocking approach is a robust and effective way to simulate real-world conditions for your application during testing.
-The key lies in striking the right balance.
-Use external mocking for high-level integration and end-to-end tests where real-world conditions are crucial, and complement it with unit tests for individual components, where internal mocking or no mocking at all might be more appropriate.
-Remember, the goal of testing is to build confidence in your software, and different types of tests can contribute to that goal in different ways.
+Despite these downsides, the external mocking approach provides a robust and effective way to simulate real-world conditions for your application during testing.
+Striking the right balance is key.
+Use external mocking for high-level integration and end-to-end tests where real-world conditions are crucial, and complement it with unit tests for individual components where internal mocking, or no mocking at all, might be more appropriate.
+Remember, the goal of testing is to build confidence in your software, and different types of tests contribute to that goal in different ways.